 - Implement effective recruiting, admission, and retention strategies, in close collaboration across the LEAP institutions.

-- Serve as a point-of-contact for LEAP Fellows.
+- Serve as a point-of-contact for LEAP Fellows and Scholars.

-- The staff advocates are Les Sessoms and Elise deGoede Dorough.
+- Staff: Les Sessoms and Elise deGoede Dorough

 - Staff: Jenifer Hiigli, Rakeb Million, and Jan Cuny